glenveigas437/SystemDesignNinja/Low Level Design/SOLID Principles/00 - SOLID.md

 **What Are SOLID Principles?**

-SOLID is a set of five design principles that help developers write maintainable, scalable, and flexible code.
+The SOLID principles are a set of five guidelines to help you design software that is flexible, maintainable, and scalable.
+Each letter stands for a different principle, and together they help you create clean and robust code.

 **S** - Single Responsibility Principle (SRP)<br>
 &nbsp;&nbsp;&nbsp; _A class should have only one reason to change._